LEXUGE/nixos/README.md

   an emacs user).
 - zsh with oh-my-zsh builtin, in addition to a git plugin which makes your life easier.
-- An almost automated onliner installation script.
+- An almost automated one-liner installation script.

 # How do I install it?
 Boot in NixOS LiveCD, and then: